quartzbio/quartzbio-python/docs-source/source/filters.md

 Some filter actions (`range`, `gt`, `lt`, `gte`, `lte`) may only be used on numeric and date fields.

 Full-text fields use the `contains` filter action by default and act like a typical search would.
 Results are ordered by relevance based on the provided search terms.
-When using the `contains` action on string fields, the system converts the filter into a regular expression: `.*{VALUE}.*`, which is equivalent to the SQL expressions %{VALUE}%.
+When using the `contains` action on string fields, the system converts the filter into a regular expression: `.*{VALUE}.*`, which is equivalent to the SQL expressions `%{VALUE}%`.

 ## String Filters